menny/docker_android/android_studio/README.md

 ## Pro Tip
 The process above will give you a blank installation of Android Studio.
 It's a nice PoC, but the downside is that every time you start the Docker image, you start in the same blank state.<br/>
-My workflow is as follow:
+My work-flow is as follow:

 1. Start the Docker image
 2. Installation wizard will come up, follow all steps.
 Let it download what it needs.